StockSharp/doc/en/topics/Candles.md

      };

      ```
    - o Since most data sources do not provide finished candles, except for [TimeFrameCandle](xref:StockSharp.Algo.Candles.TimeFrameCandle), , other candle types are built similarly to the **volume profile**.
-You need to set the [BuildCandlesMode](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesMode) property to [Build](xref:StockSharp.Messages.MarketDataBuildModes.Build) or [LoadAndBuild](xref:StockSharp.Messages.MarketDataBuildModes.LoadAndBuild).
-Also set the [BuildCandlesFrom](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesFrom) property and the [BuildCandlesField](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesField) property, if necessary.
+You need to set the [CandleSeries.BuildCandlesMode](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesMode) property to [MarketDataBuildModes.Build](xref:StockSharp.Messages.MarketDataBuildModes.Build) or [MarketDataBuildModes.LoadAndBuild](xref:StockSharp.Messages.MarketDataBuildModes.LoadAndBuild).
+Also set the [CandleSeries.BuildCandlesFrom](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesFrom) property and the [CandleSeries.BuildCandlesField](xref:StockSharp.Algo.Candles.CandleSeries.BuildCandlesField) property, if necessary.

      The following code shows building a [VolumeCandle](xref:StockSharp.Algo.Candles.VolumeCandle) with a volume of 1000 contracts.
 The middle of the market depth spread is used as the data source for building.